solyarisoftware/prompter.vim/README.md

 Prompter.vim plugin is conceived to work as text completer fast prototyping playground, avoiding the complications of the chat roles.

-So a model that works only in *chat* mode (as the famous ChatGPT-like OpenAI `GPT3.5-Turbo`) is used, behind the scenes (through a LiteLLM `text_completion()` method), to "simulates" a text completion model, just inserting the prompt text you are editing, as "system" role prompt.
+So if a model that works only in *chat* mode (e.g. OpenAI `GPT3.5-Turbo`) is used, behind the scenes (through a LiteLLM `text_completion()` method) the editor text content (the prompt) is inserted as "system" role prompt.
 See also:
 [discussion](https://community.openai.com/t/achieving-text-completion-with-gpt-3-5-or-gpt-4-best-practices-using-azure-deployment/321503).

+>
-I'm aware that using a chat-based model as a text-based model, as described above, is not the optimal usage, but it's a compromise between the simplicity of having a single text completion playground and the complexity of managing chat roles.
+> I'm aware that using a chat-based model as a text-based model, as described above,
+> is not the optimal usage, but it's a compromise between the simplicity of
+> having a single text completion playground and the complexity of managing chat roles.
+>

 ## 📦 Install